Updated January 2023

 Wondering if you're a good match for legal assistant work?
 Key skills required to excel in this position include:

-- discrete and trustworthy (you will be handling confidential documents and be must counted on to protect privacy)
+- Discreet and trustworthy (you will be handling confidential documents and be must counted on to protect privacy)

-- good interpersonal skills (you can easily build rapport with strangers, are friendly and approachable)
+- Good interpersonal skills (you can easily build rapport with strangers and are friendly and approachable)

 Interested in learning more about becoming a legal assistant?
 Ready to explore quality legal assistant colleges in Winnipeg?

-Take a look at the Legal Assistant Diploma offered by Herzing College, Winnipeg campus.
+Take a look at the Legal Assistant diploma offered by Herzing College Winnipeg.
 Click below to browse a detailed course list, see admission requirements, or chat live with a friendly advisor.
 We're here to help!